 Instructions

-• Preheat the oven to 325 F. Degrees.
-Lightly spray a 9 inch pie plate with oil spray and set aside.
+• Preheat the oven to 325 degrees F/163 C. Grease a 10-inch pie plate with butter or cooking spray and set it aside.

-• Let it cool for 15-20 minutes and serve with a scoop of ice-cream.
+• Let cool for 15 minutes and serve.

 Nutrition